weaviate/weaviate-io/src/pages/service/weaviate-enterprise-agreement-us.md

 **Scope of Service Inquiries**

 Support Requests: These are incidents or problems encountered in the operation of the current Weaviate Product, necessitating immediate attention to maintain or restore the expected service levels.
-Support Requests will be acknowledged and addressed promptly following the procedures outlined in Exhibit C: "Weaviate Service Level Agreement".
+Support Requests will be acknowledged and addressed promptly following the procedures outlined in Exhibit B: "Weaviate Service Level Agreement".

 Service Requests: This term refers to inquiries from the Customer seeking additional services, new clusters, or modifications that extend beyond the existing scope of the Weaviate Product.
 Service Requests are categorized as non-urgent and project-based, requiring a separate assessment and planning process.
 The response and implementation timeline for these requests will be mutually determined, subject to resource availability, project complexity, and the terms set forth in the applicable Order Form.